bonkzwonil/mandelascii/README.md

 ## Benchmarks
 Currently we are at ~7 cpu cycles per iteration, which is quite acceptable. (depends on workload and pipelining)

+## For ASCII we are pretty much done

+Currently rendering at 600fps in standard settings and normal terminal
+	and still getting 60fps in a 612x160 terminal (smallest font possible here with gnome-terminal and hack)

+## RGB Video rendering could need some more

 ### Disassembly for further optimizations